 Pawn King - SAFE - RELIABLE - CONFIDENTIAL

-Pawn King located at 2440 Barnum Ave Stratford, Conn. is the place you want to bring your previously used power tools, name brand equipment, popular tools, air compressors, any power tool currently demand, drills, saws, dewalt and bosch tools, and old tools.
+Pawn King, located at 2440 Barnum Ave Stratford, Conn. is where you want to bring your previously used power tools, name brand equipment, popular tools, air compressors, any power tool currently in demand, drills, saws, Dewalt and bosch tools, and old tools.

 WE ALSO TAKE JEWELRY!